 In the past the only way to get the JDM G-Shock models was through personal contacts in Japan, but now thanks to the efficiency of e-commerce they are easily obtainable.
 You will have to pay a premium for these imports but their uniqueness makes up for it.
-They are also excellent selections for those who want to go shopping for G-shock watches in Japan to take home a special memento.
-Here are the Japanese import G-shock 5000-series watches that are worth looking into.
+They are also excellent selections for those who want to go shopping for G-shock watches while visiting Japan to bring back a special memento.
+Here are the Japanese import G-shock 5000-series watches that we suggest looking into.

 For the G-Shock faithful: GW-5000-1JF Origin G-Shock